Skip to content →

 edgarbarroso@itesm.mx

-[4] Bakhshi, Hasan; Benedikt Frey, Carl; Osborne, Michael.
-Creativity vs Robots, the creative economy and Future of Employment.
+[4] Bakhshi, Hasan; Frey, Carl Benedikt; Osborne, Michael.
+Creativity vs Robots: The Creative Economy and the Future of Employment.
 Nesta.
-London.
-2015.
-P.6.
+London, 2015, p.
+6.

 Published in Edgar Barroso Educación Opinión Reflexiones